 Are you looking for something more bio-effective?
 This cat litter is made from Walnut fiber and is great for controlling odor too.
 Can absorb cat urine into solid clumps in 15 minutes, so cleaning up later is easier!
 Since it is made from Walnut, it makes this product 100% bio-degradable and earth-friendly.

 The only downside is minor tracking around the cat box itself.
-Since this is Walnut based, it is technically bio-friendly so flushing isn’t a problem either.
-There are no added scents and really works well at covering the other deadly smells.
+Since this is Walnut-based, it is technically bio-friendly so flushing isn’t a problem either.
+There are no added scents and really work well at covering the other deadly smells.
 The upside is that a single 26-pound bag absorbs 3 times as much as typical cat litters can.
 Certainly, worth the money, you’ll pay.

 - 100% bio-degradable product.

 - It can be flushed easily.

 - Little tracking around the cat box since the product is Walnut fiber.